Tertiary Education Quality and Standards Agency: Governance

 TEQSA Commissioners are appointed by the Commonwealth Minister for Education and are responsible for making major regulatory decisions, setting strategic directions, monitoring risk in the sector and deciding on matters relating to the development of the agency's quality assurance and regulatory functions.
 The Commissioners are TEQSA's accountable authority.
 Following the resignation of Peter Coaldrake as Chief Commissioner, Adrienne Nieuwenhuis has been Acting Chief Commissioner since 11 May 2024.
 Stephen Somogyi is the sole commissioner.

 The Chief Executive Officer and a team of Senior Managers oversees the work of the agency and supports the Commission.
 The current CEO is Mary Russell.

 TEQSA's Corporate Plan sets out the agency's activities and priorities, and performance is documented in the Annual Report.

-Legal framework

-The Tertiary Education Quality and Standards Agency Act 2011 (TEQSA Act) calls for TEQSA to regulate higher education using a standards-based quality framework based on principles of regulatory necessity, reflecting risk and proportionate regulation.

-The Higher Education Standards Framework (Threshold Standards) 2015 (HES Framework) applies to all higher education providers.
-They are the minimum level of achievement that a provider must meet and maintain to be registered to deliver higher education courses of study.
-TEQSA evaluates the performance of providers against the requirements of this Framework.

-The Education Services for Overseas Students Act 2000 (ESOS Act) applies to providers offering higher education courses of study to students in Australia on student visas.
-TEQSA's responsibilities under the ESOS Act apply to: